FiveTotallySpies/Spydle/README.md

 ## Google Java Format
 TODO

-#### To contribute to our project, you may always fork the repo, and create a pull request!
+#### To contribute to our project:
+You may 'Fork' this repository, and create a pull request!
+We will strive to review the pull request shortly and come back to you for any further improvements.
+Pull requests should have a description of changes which were implemented, including any potential deletions, or redeployments which should be performed!
+Finally, make sure that all the Unit tests that were developed pass before creating a pull request!

+Happy coding!

+#### Here is a form where you may enter any feedback:
-If any Issues arise, please create a new issue, and it will be addressed by one of our developers shortly.
+[Microsoft Feedback Form: Suggestions are Welcomed!](https://forms.office.com/r/LXEcKxfLuT) If any Issues arise, please create a new issue, and it will be addressed by one of our developers shortly.

-#### Here is a form where you may enter any suggestions you like!
-[Microsoft Feedback Form: Suggestions are Welcomed!](https://forms.office.com/r/LXEcKxfLuT)
+We are happy to handle any issues such as new features, new tests, and fixing bugs.

 # License
 MIT License